ldelossa/sway-fzfify/README.md

 Open an FZF window containing all workspaces and move the currently focused window to the selected workspace.

+By specifying a non-listed workspace the window will be moved to a newly created workspace of the given name.

+If a name conflict is about to occur suffix the new workspace with ":new" with no space.

+For example, if a workspace named "apps" currently exists and you want to move a window to workspace "apps-1" input the string "apps-1:new" to FZF and the scripts will rip off ":new" from the created workspace name.

 ### sway-workspace-move

 Opens an FZF window containing all workspaces.